It's time for an update

 Step 5: Fitting the outside unit

-This step varies depending on what type of heat pump is being installed.
-For air source heat pumps, the outside unit can be quickly and easily secured to the ground using the anti vibration feet or wall mounted on the outside of the building.
-The installation of ground or water source heat pumps will require extensive digging and laying of pipes.
+This step varies depending on what type is being installed.
+For air source, the outside unit can be quickly and easily secured to the ground using the anti vibration feet or wall mounted outside the building.
+The installation of ground or water source will require extensive digging and laying of pipes.

 Step 6: Connecting and testing